Seeking-jpg/rrpt66-deobfuscator/README.md

 About me:
 - i try to learn Reverse-Engeneering and i learnd alot from this tool (thanks)

+What can i do to avoid people "cracking" my exe?
+- Compile your exe with "Nuitka", that should help with people dumping the code

 Where do i start if the file is a exe?
 - upload the exe to: https://pyinstxtractor-web.netlify.app/
 - download the zip archive, then check for a .pyc file with the name of the exe